The Layoff Guide

 How long can I receive unemployment benefits in Texas?

 You can receive benefits for up to 26 weeks.
-Texas does not have a waiting week — you can receive payment starting from your first eligible week.
+Texas has a waiting week, the first payable week of your claim is held back and not paid.

 Can I file for unemployment online in Texas?